Shark WS632 WandVac Review

 Shark WandVac Edge Cleaning

-Based on experiments, the Shark WandVac was excellent at cleaning edges, even with large quantities of large debris.
+In experiments, the Shark WandVac excelled at cleaning edges, even with large amounts of debris.

 The “PowerFins” nozzle was proficient at picking up debris and left (very) minimal remnants on the edges.